Florida Alimony Lawyer

 “The amount is [to] be calculated by taking 30 percent of the payor’s gross income minus 20 percent of the payee’s gross income.
 The additional limitation is that the alimony amount, so calculated, when added to the gross income of the payee, shall not result in the recipient receiving in excess of 40 percent of the combined gross income of the parties.”

-While this is a helpful guideline for calculating alimony, it is not rigidly followed by judges and may be deviated from depending on each husband’s or wife’s situation.
-Additionally, whether alimony will be awarded at all is largely dependent on the length of the marriage in Florida.
-Florida differentiates between a short-term marriage (less than 7 years), a moderate-term marriage (more than 7, but less than 17 years), and long-term marriage (longer than 17 years) with the length of the marriage being measured from the the date of marriage until the date the divorce is filed.
-Alimony is typically not awarded in short-term marriages unless there are extraordinary circumstances.
-Alimony may be awarded in moderate-term marriages, but alimony is easiest to establish in a long-term marriage.
+While these may be helpful guideline for calculating alimony in Florida, they are not rigidly followed by judges and may be deviated from depending on each husband’s or wife’s situation.
+Additionally, whether alimony in Florida will be awarded at all is largely dependent on the length of the marriage.
+Florida law differentiates between a short-term marriage (less than 7 years), a moderate-term marriage (more than 7, but less than 17 years), and long-term marriage (longer than 17 years).
+The calculation of the length of the marriage begins with the date of marriage and ends the day the divorce is filed.
+Alimony in Florida is typically not awarded in short-term marriages unless there are extraordinary circumstances.
+Alimony in Florida may be awarded in moderate-term marriages, but alimony in Florida is easiest to establish in a long-term marriage (over 17 years).